Boston Bruins: Ray Bourque era (1979–2000)

-The new millennium
+The new millennium (2000–2015)

 In the 1999–2000 season, the Bruins finished in last place in the Northeast Division and failed to qualify for the playoffs.
 During a game between the Bruins and the Vancouver Canucks on February 21, 2000, Marty McSorley was ejected for using his stick to hit Canucks forward Donald Brashear in the head, and subsequently suspended for what resulted in the rest of his career.
+McSorley was later charged and convicted for assault and sentenced to 18 months probation.
+Bourque requested a trade to a playoff contender and on March 6, 2000, he was traded to the Colorado Avalanche.